 Drawing from Grace’s journal, found after her self harm was discovered.

 When I reflect back on monumental life events for Grace that could have contributed to where we found ourselves, my divorce from her father was undoubtedly one.
 Grace stopped seeing her father within a couple years’ time of the divorce.
 Regardless of all the reasons, among them pornography on open display at his house, the result was the same: she resisted going; he did not pursue.
 Some divorced parents can relate to the child who runs away and hides when the other parent shows up to gather the children.
 Or the child who clings with every fiber in their body to the stair banister as the parent literally pulls the child away from their white-knuckle grip.
 This child was Grace.
 And it did not happen all at once.
 She used to like going, and then she didn't.
 At all.
 Once, and soon after my brother’s suicide, Grace had drawn a tombstone with her name on it.
-I talked to her about it and brought it with us to a counseling session we were attending for children of divorced parents.
+I talked to her about it and brought it with us to a counseling session we (Grace, her father, myself) were attending for children of divorced parents.
 Grace told the counselor she just didn’t want to keep going to her fathers and thought this drawing would be a way out of it, that is, there would be enough concern so that she would no longer be forced to go.
-The thinking was that Grace had just experienced the trauma and aftermath of my brother’s suicide, she saw the attention the event received and was looking for something equally shocking so she would no longer have to go – a manipulation.
-Her father, unhappy that the counselor would not reveal exactly what was said between Grace and the counselor in their solo sessions stopped going.
+The counselor suggested that Grace had just experienced the trauma and aftermath of my brother’s suicide and saw the attention the event received and was looking for something equally shocking so she would no longer have to go – a manipulation.
+Her father, unhappy that this counselor would not reveal exactly what was said between Grace and the counselor in their solo sessions stopped going.
+This was just one of many events that led to total breakdown in their relationship.
 Her father would bring her back to me, sometimes late at night telling me that he "couldn't deal with her."
-Several times I was out of town for work only to get calls from him telling me to come back and get her.
+Several times I was out of town only to get calls from him telling me to come back and get her.

 As background, Grace was a great baby and young child, easy and adorable.
 She was observant in the way that curious children are and fell more toward the introversion side of the scale.
 She was athletic and active.
-She also had plenty of attention as there was a 10 and 12-year age gap between she and her older siblings, 18 months between she and her younger sister Caroline, and she had cousins and grandparents who were close by.
-If I could identify any characteristic that seemed to be an issue for Grace from birth, it would be that she could be an anxious child.
-Worried about something or someone oftentimes.
+She also had plenty of attention as there was a 10 and 12-year age gap between she and her older siblings, 18 months between she and her younger sister Caroline, and she had cousins and grandparents who lived relatively close.
+If I could identify any characteristic that seemed to be an issue for Grace from birth, it would be that she could be an anxious child, worried about something or someone oftentimes.
 Her grandfather does the same, as do I. It wasn’t debilitating, however.
 In fact, she started kindergarten at 4, and did well academically even though she was often the youngest in her class.

 Her father and I divorced when Grace was in kindergarten and I did not remarry until 2011, seven years later.
 Grace and her two older siblings and one younger sibling attended parochial elementary and high schools.
 The schools offered a Christian environment, a supportive community of parents, teachers and clergy, and strong academics.
 It was a closed, and close-knit community.
 By the time Grace, my third child, was ready for high school, I had one newly out of college, one still in college, and Caroline, the youngest still in 7th grade.
-I simply could not afford the private high school tuition that I had afforded the two older children with these other considerations.
-Their elementary school only went to the 8th grade, so this would have been the time for a natural change in schools.
+It was very difficult to afford the tuition, and even though we were getting some help from family, I could not afford one elementary tuition, one high school tuition and college.
+The private elementary school only went to the 8th grade, so this would have been the time for a natural change in schools for Grace.
 Some of the families enrolled their children in public high school after 8th grade graduation.
 I struggled for weeks over the right thing to do for Grace.
 I thought of all the pros and cons and it ultimately came down to finances.
 I opted to try our public high school for Grace.
 I determined that I would get involved in the school despite the fact I had a job that could be demanding and often required travel and after-hours events.
 Three of her classmates were going to the public high school, and while I knew the poor reputation the school had, socially and academically, I hoped Grace would rise above it.
-Obviously, I do not write this as a judgment on public schools in general, but rather to lay out the context for my journey with Grace and examine all the external factors that might have contributed.
+I don’t write this as a judgment on public schools in general, but rather to lay out the context for my journey with Grace and examine all the external factors that might have contributed.
 She had been in an environment which was predictable and stable, and one in which we had a family history; now she did not.

 The PTA meeting was uneventful.
 There were perhaps 50 parents there, a very small showing for a school of 2,000 students.
 The principal was introduced, and he mainly talked about the school's dismal performance on the state mandated achievement tests.
 He said they were working on it.
 There were no questions about this from any of the parents in attendance, but there was a signup sheet for a fundraiser.